lexiehollis/Project2/README.md

 To Do List:
 AWS Integration
-Spark Submit
+Package project with Spark Submit
-More Complex Queries
+Create More Complex Queries

 ## Getting Started
-Setting up central project repository in Github Cloning central project repository to each participants Intellij (git clone -https://github.com/RevJustis/P2.git) Creation of separate branches in Github repository for queries, development, main, optimize, UI, userpass(user account information stored)
+Set up central project repository in Github, which included creating separate branches in the repository for individual queries, development, main, optimization, User Interface, and Userpass (where user account information stored)
+Clone central project repository to each participant's Intellij Find data for project
-Ingest data from Natioal Highway Traffic Safety Administration Downloading Zeppelin and launching in Intellij
+Ingest data from National Highway Traffic Safety Administration in the form of CSV files Download Zeppelin for presentation of project and launch in Intellij

 ## Usage
-When you run the project, you will initially be prompted to create an account (or if you already have one to log in).
-Then, a menu you of options appears that allows you to choose between topics related to our query categories above.
-Within each of these topics, you will then be able to choose individual queries and see results of those queries.
+When users run the project, they will initially be prompted to create an account (or if they have one already to log in).
+Then, a menu of options appears that allows users to choose between topics related to our query categories above.
+Within each of these topics, users will be able to choose individual queries and see results of those queries.

 ## Contributors
 Jessica Hollis (Optimization Lead), Jonathan Cardoza (Visualization Lead), Justis Crocker (GitHub Admin/Owner, Team Lead), Patrick Brown (Co-Admin/Lead).